isabella232/OneScriptLang/docs/Macro.md

 ## Directives

-Macro programs are defined through the Macro langauge which is case sensitive.
-It supports each keyword and associated operator can be seperated with whitespace.
+Macro programs are defined through the Macro language which is case sensitive.
+It supports each keyword and associated operator can be separated with whitespace.
 The following can be considered to be whitespace:
 * `Space`
 * `Tab`
 * `//` followed by a comment